A first analysis of the ensemble of local maxima of maximal center gauge: Methods and Formalism

-With this method we did not find any configuration where the maximum of the gauge functional did not dramatically underbid the string tension.
-On the other hand, DMCG~\cite{DelDebbio:1998luz,Hollwieser_2008} predicts the string tension very successfully using a few gauge copies and choosing the one with the highest value of the functional for further analysis.
-This demonstrates the physical relevance of the gauge functional and implies that it is the prescription for global maximization which is problematic.
-In DLCG~\cite{Faber_2001,Faber_2002} the mentioned problems were circumvented using the eigenfunctions of the adjoint Laplacian operator to select a smooth gauge field before maximizing the gauge functional in a gradient climb.
-In this article we investigate a different approach: \textit{ensemble averaged maximal center gauge} (EaMCG).
+DMCG predicts the string tension successfully~\cite{DelDebbio:1998luz,hollwieser:2008tq} when using a few gauge copies and choosing the one with the highest value of the functional for the further analysis, avoiding the global maximization problem.
+In DLCG~\cite{Faber_2001,Faber_2002} the problem is circumvented using the eigenfunctions of the adjoint Laplacian operator to select a smooth gauge field before maximizing the gauge functional in a gradient ascent.
+In this article, we use ensemble averages of maximal center gauge (EaMCG) to investigate the relation between the average value of the gauge functional and the average value of the string tension extracted from projected Wilson loops.
 We produce random gauge copies with the correct $\mathbb S^3$-weight, approach the next local maximum by the gradient method and take the average of an ensemble of such random gauge copies.
-The idea is that not the best local maximum alone carries the physical information but the average over all local maxima does: maxima with a higher value of the gauge functional result in a reduced string tension, but they do not dominate the ensemble.
-The same holds for lower valued maxima, possibly overestimating the string tension.
-This method is strengthened by density plots of 20\,000 $R_\text{MCG}/\chi_\textrm{CP}(2)$ pairs in Fig.~\ref{fig:densityPlots} for $\beta\in\{2.3,2.4,2.5,2.6,2.7\}$.
-For all $\beta$-values we see a clear linear correlation as expected from Fig.~\ref{fig:biasedgauge}.
-The average slope of the distributions agreees in both figures.
-The $\beta$-dependence of the elliptic distributions is a running coupling effect.
-With increasing $\beta$, higher Creutz ratios can be resolved, but give broader distributions due to larger statistical errors.

-The average values of the distributions are marked by a ``$\star$'' and give first estimates of the string tension.
-From the type of distributions shown in Fig.~\ref{fig:densityPlots} it gets understandable that the gauge configurations with extremely high functional~(\ref{GaugeFunctR}) do not really contribute to the average.
-According to Eq.~(\ref{Eq:Creutz}) Creutz ratios are determined from almost symmetric Wilson loops which are polluted by higher excitations and give therefore less confidential values for the string tension than the potential, extracted from maximally asymmetric Wilson loops with good signals as we will describe in the next section.
+The idea is that not the best local maximum alone carries the physical information, but the ensemble of local maxima.